LyteNetworkIO/JunoShips/README.md

 ...and most notably CryptoFights...

-Two-player games of skill, especially classic board or tabletop games, is relatively untapped realm for BSV, as far as I know.
+Two-player games of skill, especially classic board or tabletop games, is a relatively untapped realm for BSV, as far as I know.

 There are many possibilities for this model, including